5th Division (South Vietnam)

-The Fifth Division was based in Biên Hòa, a town on the northern outskirts of Saigon, and due to the Division's close proximity to the capital Saigon was a key factor in the success or failure of the various coup attempts in the nation's history.
+The Fifth Division was based in Biên Hòa, a town on the northern outskirts of Saigon, and due to the Division's close proximity to Saigon was a key factor in the success or failure of the various coup attempts in the nation's history.
 As a result, the loyalty of the commanding officer of the Division was crucial in maintaining power.

 History

+1960-1964

-The Division was originally established as the 3rd Field Division and redesignated as the 5th Infantry Division in 1960.
+The division was originally established as the 3rd Field Division and redesignated as the 5th Infantry Division in 1960.

-In the 1960 South Vietnamese coup attempt, the loyalist Colonel Nguyễn Văn Thiệu used the Division to storm into Saigon to save President Ngô Đình Diệm.
+In the 1960 South Vietnamese coup attempt, the loyalist Colonel Nguyễn Văn Thiệu used the division to storm into Saigon to save President Ngô Đình Diệm.